htcondor/htcondor/docs/automated-workflows/dagman-config.rst

 All configuration variables and their definitions that relate to DAGMan may be found in :ref:`admin-manual/configuration-macros:configuration file entries for dagman`.

-Configuration variables for *condor_dagman* can be specified in several ways, as given within the ordered list:
+Configuration variables for :tool:`condor_dagman` can be specified in several ways, as given within the ordered list:

 #.
 In an HTCondor configuration file.